tundish/blathnaid/blathnaid/book/chapters.rst

     Patrols in the streets, in pairs, and Jack has no permit to pass.

-    Therefore he creeps behind so close as to tap them on the forehead.
+    Therefore he creeps behind so close as to tap them on the shoulder.
-    His breath steady, his step light, and they do not perceive him.
+    His breath steady, his step light, so they do not perceive him.
     He borrows their badge; so must thieves stand aside, daring not to delay him.

     Or he takes up dancing; he spins with arms oddly up and aloft, until beggars laugh to throw him their